pkwiatek6/DiscrodBot/README.md

 ## Commands
 ! or / can both be used for commands

-/N,DC - N is number of dice to roll, DC is DC of the check
-* Rolls N dice, does proper math vs DC to get number of sucesses
+/N,DC - N is number of dice to roll, DC is DC of the check - Rolls N dice, does proper math vs DC to get number of sucesses)

-/N,DC,Reason - simmilar to rolling dice but outputs the reason for the roll as well
+/N,DC,Reason - similar to rolling dice but outputs the reason for the roll as well

-Flip a coin - flips a coin
+Flip a coin - flips a coin - no beginning character required

 /r - rerolls lowest three dice

 /reroll - rerolls lowest three dice

 ### Commands in progress
-/testing - effects currently unknown - peters a mad man
+/testing - effects currently unknown - peter is a mad man

 /Schedule - used to schedule future sessions between players